telerik/blazor-docs/components/upload/overview.md

                             foreach (var file in files)
                             {
                                 var fileContent = ContentDispositionHeaderValue.Parse(file.ContentDisposition);

                                 // Some browsers send file names with full path.
-                                // We are only interested in the file name.
-                                // You can use HtmlEncoder.Default.Encode to encode the filename var fileName = Path.GetFileName(fileContent.FileName.ToString().Trim('"'));
+                                // We are only interested in the file name. var fileName = Path.GetFileName(fileContent.FileName.ToString().Trim('"'));
                                 var physicalPath = Path.Combine(HostingEnvironment.WebRootPath, fileName);

                                 // Implement security mechanisms here - prevent path traversals,
                                 // check for allowed extensions, types, size, content, viruses, etc.
-                                // this sample always saves the file to the root and is not sufficient for a real application using (var fileStream = new FileStream(physicalPath, FileMode.Create)) {
+                                // this sample always saves the file to the root and is not sufficient for a real application

-                                    // The files are not actually saved in this demo await file.CopyToAsync(fileStream);
+                                using (var fileStream = new FileStream(physicalPath, FileMode.Create))
+                                {
+                                    await file.CopyToAsync(fileStream);
                                 }
                             }